 Oil-based paint, long a staple for house painting applications, is growing less popular these days, as opposed to water-based latex paint.
 Why?
-What are the advantages and disadvantages of oil-based paint?
+When it comes to paint selection, what are the advantages and disadvantages of oil-based paint?
 Find out the facts with this handy guide.

 What is Oil-Based Paint, Exactly?

 Oil-based paint contains natural (linseed) or synthetic (alkyd) oil as a base.
 The alkyd base has become more common due to its lower price and higher strength.
 However, both types are tough and durable, making them good choices for exterior house painting jobs, interior doors, bathroom or kitchen cabinets, and trim.

 Oil-based paint is also excellent for painting metal because it adheres well to the surface and will protect metal fences, etc from the elements.
 Oil-based wood stains are another product in which the oil base is actually beneficial for the wood.

 - Is very hard to clean up after painting.
 To clean oil-based paint off brushes and rollers (as well as your hands), you will need to use a solvent such as turpentine or paint thinner.

 - Also needs a solvent for thinning paint during use.